jonhiggs/markdown-encoder/README.md

 # md2html

-Converts a Markdown file into single HTML file containing its style and inline base64 encoded images.
+Converts Markdown into a single, self-contained HTML file.

+## Features

+- No external dependencies.
+Images and CSS are inline.
+- Simple.
+No configuration...
+But you cannot customise the output.

 ## Usage